welaughindoors/EmberUDK/README.md

 - Uses entire medium attack framework for attacks currently
 - Is able to read the player's moves and setup parries to counter player
 - Is able to undergo feints in heated combat to trick and damage player in accordance to player's attacks (very basic. am working).

+####Networking by Inathero
+- Modular Pawns (lighting not being replicated to clients)
+- ALL attack animations (in a super bandwidth saving way)
+- Stance changes
+- Damage to/from EmberPawns (can't damage TestPawns)
+- Blocking
+- Chambering (needs testing)

 ####Admininistrator
 - Essentially all the Animations